July 19, 2021

 What President Obama told Thomas L. Friedman of the New York Times in August 2014 only confirmed that: “…the notion that arming the rebels would have made a difference has always been a fantasy.
 This idea that we could provide some light arms or even more sophisticated arms to what was essentially an opposition made up of former doctors, farmers, pharmacists and so forth, and that they were going to be able to battle not only a well-armed state but also a well-armed state backed by Russia, backed by Iran, a battle-hardened Hezbollah, that was never in the cards.”

-It is time for Washington to take the lead to bring peace to the broad region, to engage Russia on a positive agenda in Syria.
+It is time for Washington to take the lead in bringing peace to the broad region, to engage Russia on a positive agenda in Syria.
 If he were to act, this would be the greatest investment in President Biden’s claim to global leadership.
 The US and the West owe this to what is no longer the Middle but the Miserable East.